 Freshfel Europe participates in Fruit Economic Forum in Warsaw

-On 14-15 January 2020 Freshfel Europe General Delegate Philippe Binard participated in the Sixth Orchard Economic Forum in the frame of the Warsaw Fruit and Vegetables Market Fair in Poland, which attracts close to 400 exhibitors and 16 000 visitors.
+In January, Freshfel Europe General Delegate participated in the Sixth Orchard Economic Forum in the frame of the Warsaw Fruit and Vegetables Market Fair in Poland, which attracts close to 400 exhibitors and 16 000 visitors.
 The fair was opened by Agriculture Minister of Poland Mr Krysztof Ardanowski who called the Polish sector to be organized, stating that the advantages of Western growers is not better technology or financial support, but their degree of organization.
 In the Economic Forum, Mr. Binard reviewed the European policy agenda for 2020 and the future of the sector against the background of the new CAP and challenges, threats and opportunities for the next 10 years.
 He reviewed among others elements the upcoming debate following the release of the new EU Green Deal initiative as well as the expected launch of the Farm to Fork Strategy by the European Commission.

 Freshfel Europe involved in European Commission Conference on ‘Smarter rules for safer food and plant health’